Hiking Mount Nittany: A Must-Do Activity In State College, PA

 Where are the best views on Mount Nittany?

 For views of State College and the athletic facilities at Penn State University, the Tom Smythe Overlook is your best bet.
-There is a bench to sit on while you take in the scenery and multiple tiers for viewing.
+There is a bench to sit on while taking in the scenery, as well as multiple tiers for viewing.
 This can be a great feature if you arrive at the overlook at a busier time.
-Check the flight schedule before heading to the Northwest Overlook.
-From this one, you can clearly see the State College airport, so plan to be able to see planes navigating the runway.

 Is there anything else to be aware of before setting out on this hike?

-One final thing to be aware of for planning purposes is that hunting is permitted on Nittany Mountain.
 If you’re planning on hiking, especially in the fall, and want to avoid hunters, be sure to carefully check the hunting/trapping calendars for this area.
 Mount Nittany is in WMU 4D for reference.
-Wearing fluorescent orange during this time is also a safe bet.
+Wearing fluorescent orange during this time is also necessary.

 Other Great Hikes Near State College